Archibald le Magi-chien

 Archibald le Magichien (literally: Archibald the Magic Dog) is a French animated edutainment TV series that originally aired on TF1 from 1980 to 1981.
 The series consists of 46 five-minute episodes and was one of the earliest productions by DIC Audiovisuel (then known as DIC Entertainment), preceding Ulysses 31 by a year.

-Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment libraries.
+Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment libraries, which consists of the C&D/DIC Audiovisuel programs.

 Title

 The title's last word, magichien, is a portmanteau combining the French words magie (magic) and chien (dog).
 This wordplay creates a pun on magicien (magician), reflecting the main character's magical abilities and canine transformation.

 Synopsis

-The series follows Archibald, a magician who has accidentally transforms himself into a Bearded Collie dog and is unable to recall the spell to revert to his human form.
+The series follows Archibald, a magician who accidentally transforms himself into a Bearded Collie dog and is unable to recall the spell to revert to his human form.
 Throughout the series, he befriends a young boy named Pierrot and, despite his predicament, uses his magical skills and knowledge to educate Pierrot—and by extension, the audience—on essential health and hygiene habits.